IceTheCoder/light-game/README.md

 E-mail: icethedev2@gmail.com

 ## Acknowledgements
+- [Kevin Tran](https://github.com/kevintr303) for taking the time to code such a great infinite level, 'where you are trying to survive as long as possible'.
 - [Brackeys](https://www.youtube.com/channel/UCYbK_tjZ2OrIZFBvU6CCMiA) for making such a great beginner's guide on getting into game development.
 - [This video](https://www.youtube.com/watch?v=ACyqpLh4jrs) by [The Game Dev Show](https://www.youtube.com/@thegamedevshow8449/videos) for helping me introduce light in my game.
 - [ChatGPT](https://chat.openai.com/chat) for providing me with unique solutions to certain problems.